MyQ Desktop Client offers the following features:

 The logging users can select how long they are going to stay signed in for.
 At the end of the selected time period, the users are signed out and the login credentials are forgotten.
 Select Always to stay logged in even when the OS session is terminated.

-If the Remember me feature was not enabled during the installation and therefore is not available, the user is automatically logged out as soon as the batch of jobs is processed and any user interaction is finished.
+If the Remember me feature was not enabled during the installation and therefore is not available, the user will remain logged in until logged out manually or the machine is restarted.

 Windows single sign-on